jvp-vmllc/SWSD006/samples/lbm_sid_end_device/readme.md

 button 4 toggles between operating LBM vs sidewalk
 button 1 in sidewalk operation, sends uplink, the same as original sid_end_device

+LBM libraries on this platform only support Class A operation in the US 915 region with LR11xx.
+Other features such as relay, Class B, Class C, FUOTA, CSMA and other such features are **NOT** suppored/validated at this time.

 During LBM operation, the four LEDs on the NRF52840-DK are not driven.

 ## lorawan build